yasirkula/UnityNativeGallery/README.md

 Make sure that you've set the **Write Permission** to **External (SDCard)** in *Player Settings*.

 ## How To

 ### A. Saving Media To Gallery/Photos

-`NativeGallery.SaveImageToGallery( byte[] mediaBytes, string album, string filenameFormatted, MediaSaveCallback callback = null )`: use this function if you have the raw bytes of the image.
+`NativeGallery.SaveImageToGallery( byte[] mediaBytes, string album, string filename, MediaSaveCallback callback = null )`: use this function if you have the raw bytes of the image.
-- On Android, your images are saved at **DCIM/album/filenameFormatted**.
+- On Android, your images are saved at **DCIM/album/filename**.
 On iOS, the image will be saved in the corresponding album
-- **filenameFormatted** is string.Format'ed to avoid overwriting the same file on Android, if desired.
-If, for example, you want your images to be saved in a format like "*My img 1.png*", "*My img 2.png*" and etc., you can set the filenameFormatted as "**My img {0}.png**". *{0}* here is replaced with a unique number to avoid overwriting an existing file.
-If you don't use a {0} in your filenameFormatted parameter and a file with the same name does exist at that path, the file will be overwritten.
-On the other hand, a saved image is **never overwritten on iOS**
 - **MediaSaveCallback** takes a string parameter which stores an error string if something goes wrong while saving the image/video, or *null* if it is saved successfully.
 This parameter is optional

+**IMPORTANT:** NativeGallery will never overwrite existing media on the Gallery.
+If there is a name conflict, NativeGallery will ensure a unique filename.
+So don't put `{0}` in filename anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).

-`NativeGallery.SaveImageToGallery( string existingMediaPath, string album, string filenameFormatted, MediaSaveCallback callback = null )`: use this function if the image is already saved on disk.
+`NativeGallery.SaveImageToGallery( string existingMediaPath, string album, string filename, MediaSaveCallback callback = null )`: use this function if the image is already saved on disk.
 Enter the file's path to **existingMediaPath**.
-The file will be **copied** to **DCIM/album/filenameFormatted** on Android and *temporarily* copied to **Application.persistentDataPath/filenameFormatted** on iOS (copied file will automatically be deleted after saving the image as iOS keeps a separate copy of its media files in its internal directory).

-`NativeGallery.SaveImageToGallery( Texture2D image, string album, string filenameFormatted, MediaSaveCallback callback = null )`: use this function to easily save a **Texture2D** to Gallery/Photos.
-If filenameFormatted ends with "*.jpeg*" or "*.jpg*", texture will be saved as JPEG; otherwise, it will be saved as PNG.
+`NativeGallery.SaveImageToGallery( Texture2D image, string album, string filename, MediaSaveCallback callback = null )`: use this function to easily save a **Texture2D** to Gallery/Photos.
+If filename ends with "*.jpeg*" or "*.jpg*", texture will be saved as JPEG; otherwise, it will be saved as PNG.

-`NativeGallery.SaveVideoToGallery( byte[] mediaBytes, string album, string filenameFormatted, MediaSaveCallback callback = null )`: use this function if you have the raw bytes of the video.
+`NativeGallery.SaveVideoToGallery( byte[] mediaBytes, string album, string filename, MediaSaveCallback callback = null )`: use this function if you have the raw bytes of the video.
 This function works similar to its *SaveImageToGallery* equivalent.

-`NativeGallery.SaveVideoToGallery( string existingMediaPath, string album, string filenameFormatted, MediaSaveCallback callback = null )`: use this function if the video is already saved on disk.
+`NativeGallery.SaveVideoToGallery( string existingMediaPath, string album, string filename, MediaSaveCallback callback = null )`: use this function if the video is already saved on disk.
 This function works similar to its *SaveImageToGallery* equivalent.

 ### B. Retrieving Media From Gallery/Photos

-`NativeGallery.GetImageFromGallery( MediaPickCallback callback, string title = "", string mime = "image/*", int maxSize = -1 )`: prompts the user to select an image from Gallery/Photos.
+`NativeGallery.GetImageFromGallery( MediaPickCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select an image from Gallery/Photos.
 - This operation is **asynchronous**!
 After user selects an image or cancels the operation, the **callback** is called (on main thread). **MediaPickCallback** takes a *string* parameter which stores the path of the selected image, or *null* if nothing is selected
 - **title** determines the title of the image picker dialog on Android.
 Has no effect on iOS
 - **mime** filters the available images on Android.
 For example, to request a *JPEG* image from the user, mime can be set as "image/jpeg".
-Setting multiple mime types is not possible (in that case, you should leave mime as "image/\*"). **On iOS, the selected image will always be in PNG format** and thus, this parameter has no effect on iOS
+Setting multiple mime types is not possible (in that case, you should leave mime as "image/\*").
+Has no effect on iOS
-- **maxSize** determines the maximum size of the returned image in pixels on iOS.
-A larger image will be down-scaled for better performance.
-If untouched, its value will be set to *SystemInfo.maxTextureSize*.
-Has no effect on Android

 `NativeGallery.GetVideoFromGallery( MediaPickCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select a video from Gallery/Photos.
 This function works similar to its *GetImageFromGallery* equivalent.

-`NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*", int maxSize = -1 )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
+`NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
 Selecting multiple files from gallery is only available on *Android 18* and later (iOS not supported).
 Call *CanSelectMultipleFilesFromGallery()* to see if this feature is available.

 `NativeGallery.GetVideosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select one or more videos from Gallery/Photos.
 This function works similar to its *GetImagesFromGallery* equivalent.